rprinz08/StickLock/readme.md

 ### Memory consumption

 Enabling additional options in `global.h` like serial user interface or debugging output not only providers more attack surface but also reduces available memory resources significantly.
-These options are normally not used for standard operation.
-Ensure that after compiling at least 730 bytes are available for local variables (shown in console output).
+These options are normally not used for standard operation. <font color="red">Ensure that after compiling at least 730 bytes are available for local variables (shown in console output).
 Otherwise you might notice wrong behaviour (e.g. long 64 byte static keys might no longer be recognized).
-Below 700 bytes no key type will work!
+Below 700 bytes no key type will work!</font>

+## Todo’s, ideas

+* battery monitor and warning on low voltage when SL powered by batteries
+* support for rechargeable batteries and charger circuit
+* additional over/under voltage/power protection
+* optional activity logging on serial port or memory (flash, SD-Card)
+* developing a protocol for the two unlock signals understood by the unlock actuator instead of just setting both signals to High for unlock
+* developing a lock picking safe unlock actuator

+## Critics, comments and frequently asked questions

+This section tries to give some answers and thoughts on questions and comments I received about SL.
+Feel free to use the comment function here or at [Hackaday](https://hackaday.com/2019/07/19/use-a-digital-key-to-deter-lockpicking/).

+* <font color="red">StickLock is not a WHOLE lock!!!</font>
+    * compared to a physical lock where authorization logic (the bolts and springs matching the key) and unlock actuator (the cylinder and latch) are combined into one unit, StickLock represents only the authorization part.
+The two StickLock signals Device-Valid and Unlock tell the unlock actuator when to release the lock.
+That means while SL could be secure the used actuator could still be vulnerable to “paperclip” hacks.
+In that sense its wrong to state SL is more secure then an ordinary lock.
+* <font color="red">Why not use some wireless technology like NFC?</font>
+    * Because sticking a physical key into a lock simply provides less attack surface compared to wireless technology which could be (theoretically) sniffed.
+* <font color="red">USB is a dumb idea!!!</font>
+    * Because of what?
+An USB token has the same usage vulnerabilities like a classic key.
+It can be lost or stolen.
+Most of the standard physical locks used in lockers (except high security lock types which costs far more then most whole lockers) can be easily unlocked (assuming someone has the right lock picking tools and knowledge).
+Using USB as a lock could be more secure.
+Using a maximum of 64 bytes key IS ~~almost~~ unbreakable with trying all possible combinations.
+Sure someone could use a UsbKill on StickLock but all he gets is a dead lock (much the same like pressing StickLocks clear switch).
+    * Used correctly StickLock is almost (as nothing is) unbreakable
+        * enclosed in a sealed, resin filled steel case with screw terminals for LEDs, switches and power
+        * installed inside steel locker not directly attached to locker wall
+        * signal lines (Valid Device, and Unlock) must both be High to trigger unlock actuator (not specified, could be anything and is not part of this project)
+        * both unlock signal lines must be routed via different physical paths inside locker to unlock actuator
+        * external power supply to StickLock could be another attack surface
+            * over power will destroy StickLock rendering it useless
+            * lowering power supply provoking a BrownOut where SL could behave undefined must be handled by SLs power stabilizer and processor reset circuit
+* <font color="red">Using USB provides more attack surface!!!</font>
+    * How?
+StickLock just understands a very limited set of the USB HID protocol everything else is ignored.
+All tests so far have shown that it is not possible to trick StickLock to set both unlock signal lines to High by either physically overloading/destroying the USB port or trying to bring it into an undefined state by introducing invalid USB protocol responses.
+Either the Arduino resets or hangs (both do not trigger an unlock)
+* <font color="red">SL’s fallback of just being dead and keeping things locked on clear-switch or when destroyed as described above is a bad idea!!!</font>
+    * This depends on what should be locked.
+I personally think its better SL stays locked in any failure case and I also would argue against a second non SL locking mechanism as described above at the clear-switch even if that means I must use a welding torch to get back my locked things.
+I agree there are no locks which could not be opened but the longer the time is it takes to break into it the better it is.

+## Resources

+The Arduino IDE code for StickLock can be found on [GitHub](https://github.com/rprinz08/StickLock) and the corresponding blog post [here](https://www.min.at/prinz/sticklock).

 ## License